reminon/REDAndroid/README.md

 # GPWAndroid

-## An android app for Grat Poster Wall
+## An android app for Great Poster Wall
 This app includes most site features, but some are still in progress

 The app may work with a default setup of Gazelle, however some changes have been made to the api to support certain features.
 These should not be breaking, or easy to remove/update.
 Just change the url to point to your site and enjoy.